pektin/jam/docs/jam/assignments.rst

 ###########

 Assignments are used to directly store values in variables.
-A single assignment may involve any number of values and variables, however the numbers must match up.
-Two values can be assigned to two variables, or to three groups of two variables, but three values cannot be assigned to two variables.
+A single assignment may involve any number of values and variables.
+The same value may be assigned to any number of variables, while a group of values may be assigned to a group of variables, respectively.

 Syntax
 ======